Obtain Free Idaho Divorce Records on Anyone

 The top three most populated counties in Idaho are Ada, Canyon and Kootenai.
 These three jurisdictions will showcase the search for divorce records at the county level.

-Find Divorce Records in Ada County: Interested parties can acquire dissolution records from the Ada County Clerk.
-The public can view scant (limited) details of a divorce record from the Ada County Case Search Tool.6 Divorce records in Idaho are confidential.
+Find Divorce Records in Ada County: Interested parties can acquire Ada County dissolution records from the County Clerk of Court.
+The public can view scant (limited) details of a divorce record from the Ada County Case Search Tool.6

+Divorce records in Idaho are confidential.
 Therefore, patrons will get confirmation of the parties in the separation and the date of dissolution but will be barred from seeing the actual record.

 The instrument can be searched using the record name or party name.
 Users should click on the ‘Advanced Filtering Options’ to select ‘Ada County’ from the “Filter by Location” drop-down menu; they will also need to limit the search to Family case records under “Filter by Case Type.”